November 18, 2020 Blog

 The creative/artistic life can often feel isolating.
 What do you do to counteract that?

 I don’t mind isolation.
 I’m an introvert who does a convincing job when I need to be an extrovert.
 I live a lot in my own head – it’s my comfort zone.
-I do listen to music for most of the day, though … so maybe music?
+I do listen to music for most of the day.
+So, maybe music?

 If you could have one superpower, what would it be and why?